 The Administration Agreement with the Administrator was re-approved by our board of directors, including a majority of the independent directors, in February 2013.
-Under this agreement, the Administrator provides administration services and office facilities to us.
+Under the Administration Agreement, the Administrator provides administration services and office facilities to us.
 For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
 The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the three months ended December 31, 2012 and 2011, the Investment Adviser was reimbursed approximately \$0.1 million, respectively, from us, including expenses it incurred on behalf of the Administrator, for services described above.
+For the three and six months ended March 31, 2013, the Investment Adviser was reimbursed approximately \$0.1 million and \$0.2 million, respectively, from us, including expenses it incurred on behalf of the Administrator, for services described above.
+For the three and six months ended March 31, 2012, the Investment Adviser was reimbursed approximately \$0.1 million in total, from us, including expenses it incurred on behalf of the Administrator, for services described above.

 In connection with our initial public offering, the Investment Adviser paid to the underwriters 2% of the sales load, or approximately \$2.1 million in the aggregate, with respect to the offering of shares of our common stock.
 We (and indirectly our stockholders) agreed to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after April 13, 2012 our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
-Based on actual returns through December 31, 2012, we met the conditions for repayment of the sales load.
-The Investment Adviser will be repaid approximately \$2.1 million.
+Based on actual returns, we met the conditions for repayment to the Investment Adviser at the end of the quarter ended December 31, 2012 and repaid approximately \$2.1 million to the Investment Adviser, which then purchased shares of our common stock in the secondary market.